mathkimchi/singularity/DEVLOG.md

 I think the single process tests work, I will commit this then test on different processes, then put the `all_packets_sandbox` into `singularity_common`.

+...

+Today might be my day, multi process worked smoothly as well.
+I will commit then move it to the actual libraries.